BlitChain/BlitJS/README.md

 ### Using the `grantee` field

-As a convenience, `UpdateScriptMsg` has a `grantee` field that will automatically create and execute the Authz Exec message if you have the corrisponding `/blit.script.MsgUpdateScript` permission.
+As a convenience, `UpdateScriptMsg` has a `grantee` field that will automatically create and execute the Authz Exec message if you have the corresponding `/blit.script.MsgUpdateScript` permission.

 ```js
 let newCode = `